-accused party if deemed appropriate Domestic Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Domestic Violence Cases are referred to the Student Conduct Officer and adjudicated using the clear and convincing evidentiary standard.
-If the act of domestic violence is sexually based, it may fall under the institution's Sexual Misconduct Policy and if so, would be referred to the Title IX Coordinator and adjudicated under the institution's student discipline process using the preponderance of the evidence standard.
+- 1. Institution will assess immediate safety needs of complainant - Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department - Institution will provide written instructions on how to apply for Protective Order - Institution will provide written information to complainant on how to preserve evidence - Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 6.
+Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate

+Stalking cases are referred to the Student Conduct Officer and adjudicated using the clear and convincing evidentiary standard.
+If the stalking is sexually based, it may fall under the institution's Sexual Misconduct Policy and if so, would be referred to the Title IX Coordinator and adjudicated under the institution's Sexual Misconduct Board using the preponderance of the evidence standard.